keejelo/c_cpp_and_winapi_wrappers/README.md

 Simple wrappers for C/C++ and Win32 API (Windows API)

 After many years of programming stuff, I'm tired of writing the same code over and over again.
-I want to collect some of my codefile here for easier access for myself and perhaps for others who might need them or can find them helpful.
+I want to collect some of my codefiles here for easier access for myself and perhaps for others who might need them or can find them helpful.

 I also started this because I had to go back and learn C and Win32 (Windows API) from the ground up, still learning.
 After many years using C/C++, MFC and other classes/libraries I wanted to learn how it is all made from scratch, only using code and no resource editors, I want to know how to code it all from the beginning.